note89/note89.github.io/content/drafts/typelevel-tic-tac-toe-in-typescript/index.md

 > = P extends GetWinner<B["squares"]> ? true : false;
 ```

-`AvailableSquares` loops through the coordinates replaces every square with either the `Coordinate` or `never`
+`AvailableSquares` loops through the coordinates and replaces every square with either the `Coordinate` or `never`
 ```typescript
 {
  "11": never,